magento/merchdocs/src/cms/enhanced-media-gallery-image-management.md

 1. Select the image file to be uploaded

-1. The selected image will automatically be uploaded to the selected folder (or root folder).
+1. The selected image will automatically be uploaded to the selected folder (or to the storage root if no folder is selected).

 ## View image details